GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 * **Long-term storage**: Glacier not only considers the Bitcoin security landscape today, but also a future world where Bitcoin is much more valuable and attracts many more security threats.
-* **Infrequently-accessed funds**: Accessing highly secure bitcoins is cumbersome and introduces security risk through the possibility of human error, so it is best done infrequently.
 * **Technically unskilled users**: Although the Glacier protocol is long, it is clear and straightforward to follow.
 No technical expertise is required.

+It is not intended for:

+* **Institutional storage**: Internal controls, transparent auditing, and preventing access to funds by a single individual are outside the scope of this document.
+* **Frequently-accessed funds**: Accessing highly secured bitcoin is cumbersome, introducing security risk through the possibility of human error with each interaction.
-The Glacier protocol covers bitcoin storage, not procurement.
-It assumes you already possess bitcoins and wish to store them more securely.
+* **Procurement**: This document covers bitcoin storage, not procurement.
+It assumes you already possess bitcoin and wish to store it more securely.

 If you are already familiar with Bitcoin security concepts and are certain that you want high security cold storage, you may prefer to read